SGPracing/F1_History_Dashboard/README.md

 <img width="920" alt="Screen Shot 2022-02-20 at 7 03 04 PM" src="https://user-images.githubusercontent.com/92320460/154868304-dfe1220a-314f-4651-87a8-63c2652cb3b0.png">

-Obs: in the end, the 'pole position' table was not used to any analysis or visualization because the data colected starting in 1994, thus ignoring 43 F1 seasons.
+Obs: the 'pole position' table (derived from the qualifying API) ended up not being used to any analysis or visualization due to its data being available from 1994, thus ignoring 43 F1 seasons.

 ### 2. Data ###
 Files (.csv) were created from the DataFrames.